manifestinteractive/remote-employee/README.md

 **[⇧ back to top](#table-of-contents)**

 The `MP3` device can hold up to 2GB of audio files so you can record as many as you want to fill up this 2GB card ( which is the largest size this MP3 shield supports ).
-The MP3 shield also has a weird caveat where the file names must be 8 characters in length.
-For that reason I was naming the files `voice_010.mp3`.
-I also chose to start the file naming `010` because of how Arduino Random numbers work.
-So you should likely avoid the headache and use this same convention.
+The MP3 shield also has a weird caveat where the file names must be exactly 8 characters in length.
+For that reason I was naming the files `00000001.mp3` - `99999999.mp3`.
+The software on the Arduino will automatically figure out how many files you have on the SD card.
+So as long as you start the numbering with `00000001.mp3` you can have up to 99,999,999 mp3 files ... which is WAY WAY more files thant you can actually put on a 2GB card.

 As far as the how to actually record the audio files, you can use your Smart Phone to just record a few phrases you think would be fun to have.
 Just keep in mind that you want to not have a whole lot of noise in the background, and you will likely want to make sure you are only recording what you want in the MP3 file.